F5CodeGuru/asm241consolidated/module5/lab1/lab1.rst

 |

-4. On the BIG-IP, go to Security, and click on Event Logs.
+4. On the BIG-IP, go to Security > Event Logs > Application > Requests.

 5. You should see the HTTP redirect event, “Illegal redirection attempt”, blocked and logged.